-- 2. The first question should be: "Your relationship to the client." (e.g., supervisor, peer, direct report, customer, etc.). - 3.
+- 2. The first question should be: "Your relationship to the client." (e.g., supervisor, friend, direct report, family member, etc.). - 3.
 Include five feedback questions.

 Among the five questions, choose three questions from the "General Questions" list below, and choose two questions under the client's Core Motivation types below.
 Make sure that the questions address both strengths and areas of improvement.